Skip to Main Content

 Selection Process

-A dedicated judging panel evaluates all submissions using a scoring rubric based on the established criteria.
+A dedicated judging panel evaluates all submissions using a rubric based on the established criteria.
 Panel members commit to thoroughly reviewing applications, participating in virtual consensus meetings, and maintaining objectivity by disclosing any potential conflicts of interest.
 This structured review process ensures consistent and fair assessment of each candidate's contributions to both AHLA and the health law profession.

 An individual appointed to serve on the judging panel is not eligible to be considered for the Award while they serve on the panel.
 To ensure focused attention, members may serve on only one judging panel at a time.
 The recipient is honored during the Association’s Health Law Week in January.